Alessio-Lovato-Unipd/locobot_ws/src/locobot_control/README.md

 - `include_camera.launch.py`: Launch file for including the camera in the simulation.
 - `include_markers.launch.py`: Launch file for including the AprilTag markers in the simulation.
 - `remote.launch.py`: Launch file for running Rviz2 interface, apriltag detection and kinect connection on a remote machine (not the NUC).
-- `robot.launch.py`: Launch file to bring up MoveIt2, Nav2, and the Locobot control node on the NUC, as well as the realsense camera.
+- `robot.launch.py`: Launch file to bring up the required packages in the NUC of the Locobot.
 - `second_camera.launch.py`: Launch file to include marker detection from a second kinect camera in the camera network.
 - `simulation.launch.py`: Launch file for running the simulation.
-- `state_machine.launch.py`: Launch file for running the state machine node.

 > **Note:** The `camera_calibration` folder contains launch files for calibrating the camera network using the `camera_calibration` package.